ExtremeAddons/hdri_maker_docs/docs/library_manager_panel.rst

 ------------------------------------------------------------------------------------------------------------------------

+.. _library_browser:

 2. Library Browser
 ------------------

-   This allows you to search for the preview in the current Library and Category.
+   - This allows you to search for the preview in the current Library and Category.

 .. image:: _static/_images/main_panel/preview_icon_manager_01.png
     :align: center